-In 1979, with trophy ring memories, but resolve to renew my marriage vows, I followed hubby to the Pacific Northwest, part of a periodic lemming rush north propelled by and he catastrophic change and paid for by California’s home equity.
+In 1979, with trophy ring memories, but resolve to renew my marriage vows, I followed hubby to the Pacific Northwest, our little family part of the periodic lemming rushes north, propelled by and paid for, by California’s home equity.
 I was twenty-nine.
-Our modest twenty-five-year-old Mountain View home’s sale price of just under one hundred thousand dollars moved us into a new upscale Northwest house with no mortgage.
-Our new home’s subdivision was nicknamed “California Hill” reflecting the number of ex-California residents.
+Our modest twenty-five-year-old Mountain View home’s sale price of just under one hundred thousand dollars moved us into a new upscale subdivision. nicknamed “California Hill” by native locals.
 I became a stay at home mom, committed to again being a super mom and wife.

 While I cooked and baked, the economy hit a downbeat.
 Many neighborhood fellow lemmings crashed on financial rocks as they leaped over an economic cliff.
 Although threatened, we were spared as hubby’s job escaped the massive layoffs occurring.
-We skied, canoed and camped, family-style, with me all the way in, kids oblivious of our surrounding economic peril as the economy spiraled precipitously downward.
+We skied, canoed, and camped, family-style, observant of our surrounding economic peril as the economy spiraled precipitously downward.
 Our home purchase price was soon less than its market value.
 Our old home in Mountain View, meanwhile continued to increase ensuring there was no return to California.

 Most of our new friends and neighbors went to church on Sundays.
 We no longer did.
 Well, we did but not really.
 To compromise, we went to a small Unitarian church to give the kids some idea who Moses and Jesus were.
 I missed Catholic Mass's incense, candles, statutes, and Latin singing.
 I did learn, however, at one Unitarian sermon, The Wizard of Oz was a Unitarian movie where Dorothy overcame magic by being true to herself.
 It, however, was too intellectual and was devoid of spirituality, a human essence Carl Jung defined as a human necessity.